Devon Travis is thrilled to be back in Buffalo, just one step away from regaining his spot as the starting second baseman for the Toronto Blue Jays.

 “I feel really good,” he said.
 “I’ve never been so happy to get out of warmer weather and come to cooler weather and have to bundle up a little bit.
+I’m just excited to be back on the field again.
 I’m excited to be playing with a purpose to win ballgames.
 It’s been a long road.”

 How long will Travis need in Buffalo to be ready for the Jays?
 He'll be with the Herd at least through the weekend homestand.